eloyk/Tasky/replit.md

 ## Overview

 Tasky RD is a collaborative task management web application built with a modern full-stack architecture.
 The application provides an intuitive Kanban board interface for creating, organizing, and managing tasks through three workflow states: Pendiente (Pending), En Progreso (In Progress), and Completada (Completed).
-Users can collaborate on tasks with features including comments, file attachments, priority levels, and due dates.
+Users can collaborate on tasks with features including comments, file attachments, priority levels, due dates, and activity history tracking.

 The application is designed with a desktop-first approach following a Linear + Notion hybrid design system, emphasizing information clarity and efficient task completion workflows.